If you don’t find an answer to your question here, please contact us. We will gladly inform you.

 In a construction project, who must check whether a pipeline could potentially be damaged?

-To ensure the safety of our pipelines, ARG needs from you as construction company, planning office, private investor, or resident, a detailed written report about your project in good time before work is started.
+To ensure the safety of our pipelines, ARG needs from you as a construction company, planning office, private investor, or resident, a detailed written report about your project in good time before work is started.
 On the basis of the documents submitted, we will assess whether any negative impact to our pipeline is incurred by the construction project and inform you of the findings.
 If we find that our pipelines are affected by your project, we will set down requirements and safety measures in a follow-up step together with you.

 This service is free of charge!